Healthcare that counts: A framework for improving care for vulnerable children in Victorian health services (2017)

 To ensure that these highly vulnerable children receive the best possible health care to address health deficits, a model of coordinated care and health planning has been developed and funded by the Department known as the Pathway To Good Health.
-This model has had a phased implementation across Victoria and is currently available within the North and West metropolitan areas of Melbourne and the Gippsland region.
+This model is currently available within the North and West metropolitan areas of Melbourne and the Gippsland region.
 The service focusses on all children who enter out of home care for the first time and all young people residing in residential care.

 Under the program, these children have access to a coordinated pathway that includes:

-- an intitial health check by a selected general practitioner
+- an initial health check by a selected general practitioner

-- a priority referral to a specialised clinic led by a paediatrican that provides a multi disciplinary assessment that includes mental health and speech pathology
+- a priority referral to a specialised clinic led by a paediatrician that provides a multi disciplinary assessment that includes mental health and speech pathology

 - a completed health care management plan with assessments and recommendations for treatment that can be incorporated into ongoing health planning and the child’s statutory case planning process.

 A child can only be referred to the Pathway To Good Health by the child protection or out of home care agency working with the child.
 To see more about the Pathway To Good Health please view a short 5 minute video available at the Children at Risk Learning .

 Priority access to public dental services